Backpacking Gear List

 • Four-season dome tent

-• Appropriate boots for Winter conditions.
-You may need plastic boot, or boots compatible with crampons or snowshoe equipment.
+• Appropriate boots for Winter.
+Boots compatible with crampons or snowshoe equipment.

 • Midweight or Expedition-weight thermal underwear top (avoid cotton)